Are you seeking marathon beginner tips? If so, welcome to rundreamachieve. I am glad you have made it here.

 Marathon Beginner Tip #10

-Do Sit Ups.
-A strong mid-section will help support your body while running and help you combat fatigue, especially in the beginning stages of your running program.
+A strong mid-section will help support your body while running.
+In addition, help you combat fatigue, especially in the beginning stages of your running program.

 Marathon Beginner Tip #11

 Drink Coffee.
-This may not be your personal favorite but studies have show that coffee can improve athletic performance.
+Studies have show that coffee can improve athletic performance.

-I always drink a cup of coffee before my morning runs, workouts and always the morning of a race.
+I always drink a cup of coffee before my morning runs and workouts.
+Of course, always the morning of a race.

 It has just been a routine of mine, especially since joining the Army where early morning starts are the norm.